 The day kicked off at noon with a general introduction to the corporate partners and their specific needs.
 Participants then organized into small groups and met with their clients (from SAP, Audi, PGIM, and Uber) to understand the problem so they could define the scope of their legal apps.

 During this process, participants combined diagramming methodologies with principles of design thinking, which required a strong focus on user needs and consideration of applicable legal rules.
-Once the scope of the solution was defined, teams drafted their prototypes within BRYTER’s platform.
+Once the scope of the solution was defined, teams drafted their self-service apps within BRYTER platform.